Small Groups are gatherings of people that meet weekly to support each other and grow through relationship.

 Most groups meet weekly during the Small Groups semester to help form friendships and provide the right support.
 Groups are available throughout the week, daytime or evening.

 Small Group semesters generally run from September – December, and January – June.
 This allows natural breaks for you to try different groups, continue with the same group, or decide to lead your own group.

-Groups meet where people gather – in homes, restaurants, coffee shops, hiking trails = anywhere!
+Groups meet online and anywhere people gather – homes, restaurants, coffee shops, hiking trails, basketball courts, you name it!

-Not all Groups offer childcare, but some will have participants share responsibility in watching the children, split the cost for a sitter, or make other arrangements.
+Not all Small Groups offer childcare.
+Some groups choose to meet this need together in different ways.
+This could look like having participants share responsibility in watching children, splitting the cost for a sitter on-site, or making other arrangements.

 There is no long-term commitment required.
 The goal is to find the best group for you, which might mean exploring options.
 Because Small Groups meet on a semester basis with built-in breaks, this allows for group members to find a new group if their schedule or needs have changed.